individkid/sidegeo/README.md

   * --bind binds Lua function to function key in console
   * --yield allow other files and command line options to proceed
   * --call takes Lua function and arguments to start
-  * --suppress in sideband to append already applied command
+  * --skip in sideband to append already applied command
   * --side enque command for debug and internal use

 The --call --yield --inject -o commands synchronize actions.
 To wait for a --call Lua script to complete before proceeding, issue --inject-o_ --callLuaScript --yield.
 The --inject disables the current file after --yield allows injected options to be executed.
 The --call kicks off the Lua script.
 A -o injected by the Lua script will be after the one injected by the --inject, because -o is processed by the same thread as the --inject.